Can I Bring Marijuana From Colorado Into Utah?

 When you are traveling this summer, make sure you know the laws of the state you’re visiting.
 While you may be free to engage in recreational marijuana use in Colorado, don’t make the mistake of trying to bring it home.

-If you find yourself facing drug charges, our attorneys at Lokken & Associates, P.C. can help.
+If you find yourself facing drug charges, our attorneys at Lokken & Putnam, P.C. can help.
 We have handled numerous cases at the state and federal level, and we can help you build a strong defense.
 Call us at (801) 829-9783 to get started.